Dr Amy Stewart

 Clinic Information

-I currently hold a walk and talk clinic in High Wycombe, for face to face appointments, and offer virtual appointments.
+I currently hold a walk and talk clinic in High Wycombe, close to Ealing London and offer face to face and virtual appointments.
 I work with children and adults.

 Training and Qualifications